Jahia/privateappstore/README.md

 Private App store
 ======================
-Jahia module that enable a store
+Jahia module that enables a store

 ## Open-Source